jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 	- User and data privacy
 	- Impact on research process
 	- Product roadmap
-	- Keenious passed all concerns, but requires regular revisitation to ensure the values/objectives/business models do not drift toward misalignment
+	- Keenious passed all concerns, but requires regular revisitation to ensure the values/objectives/business models do not drift toward misalignment.
 - ![[Pasted image 20231212090033.png]]
 - Outcomes
 	- User retention increased, more clicks through to the link resolver